Transit Mobile Application Design Update for Atlanta's MARTA

 Led UX design and research for a transit platform serving a network with ~5.9 million boarding/month with features NOW LIVE on latest Breeze Mobile App.

-In 2026, Atlanta will host 8 matches and 1 semi-final during the FIFA World Cup, welcoming an estimated 3.5M+ visitors, many navigating the city and its transit system for the first time.
-The stakes are high.
+Back in 2024, Atlanta was looking forward to hosting 8 matches and 1 semi-final during the FIFA World Cup in 2026, welcoming an estimated 3.5M+ visitors, many navigating the city and its transit system for the first time.
+The stakes were high.

 But, MARTA's digital experience is currently split across 3 disconnected tools, serving 3 different purposes.